Content personalization is one of the best ways to increase your ecommerce conversion rates.

 Here “Nike shoes” could be replaced with any other meaningful keyword to make the shopping experience more personalized for your visitors.

-Geo-location messaging – you can personalize your content on your eCommerce site also based on the location of your customers.
+You can personalize your content on your ecommerce site also based on the location of your customers.

 A lot of the times people living in different places have different needs.
 This is even truer when you’re selling internationally.

 You can use geo-location messaging to display to the user if you ship this item to his location and how much is the shipping cost.

 At the end you don’t want to make the customer angry by making him want to buy a product he can’t receive on his location.

 Personalized Exit-intent Popups –